 Many contractors entertaining the prospect of working bonded projects would be well advised to seek a letter of bond-ability from their insurance broker prior to bidding on their first project.
 This letter is not project specific and will give contractors a good idea on the size of projects their surety is comfortable bonding them for based on a review of their credit, financial status and industry experience.

 The cost of a bid bond varies between surety’s, but is generally very inexpensive.
 Some don’t charge a fee while others charge a flat, nominal fee of a few hundred dollars, which often covers all projects a contractor may bid on during a year.

 Bid bond companies understand that a performance bond will subsequently be required and will be significantly more costly than the bid bond (usually 1.5%-3% of the total requirement).

 It is expected that should a surety provide a bid bond and the contractor is awarded the project, they will also be providing the performance bond should the contractor qualify.
 Your surety can be your greatest ally if you work to build this relationship.

-Bid Bonds are Not Performance Bonds
+Bid Bonds vs Performance Bonds

-How Do I Choose Between Surety’s For My Bond?
+How Do You Choose Between Sureties?

 Choosing which surety to begin working with can be expedited by the help of your insurance broker.
 Each surety has their own underwriting guidelines for the specific profile of contractor they are most comfortable working with which we can expedite based on gathering some preliminary information about your business, credit and industry experience.